Y0Coss/docs-fork/pages/public_cloud/containers_orchestration/managed_kubernetes/customizing-cilium/guide.en-gb.md

 ## Objective

-The OVHcloud Managed Kubernetes service provides you with Kubernetes clusters without the hassle of installing or operating them.
+The OVHcloud Managed Kubernetes Service provides you with Kubernetes clusters without the hassle of installing or operating them.

 The Standard plan of OVHcloud Managed Kubernetes clusters uses [Cilium](https://cilium.io/) as the default CNI.

 The Cilium agent process (a.k.a.
 DaemonSet) allows configuration on a per-node basis.

-This allows overriding cilium-config ConfigMap for a node or set of nodes by using `CiliumNodeConfig` objects.
+This allows overriding `cilium-config` ConfigMap for a node or set of nodes by using `CiliumNodeConfig` objects.

 > [!warning]
-> Without using a `CiliumNodeConfig` object, it will not be possible to update cilium-config ConfigMap.
+> Without using a `CiliumNodeConfig` object, it will not be possible to update `cilium-config` ConfigMap.

 ## Requirements